spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 `/robot_name/duckiebot_visualizer/segment_list_markers` (line segments)

 ### Step5:
 To let your duckiebot drive, press R1 to start the lane following.
 The Duckiebot stops if obstacles are detected and in reach of the duckiebot.
-Removal of the obstacle should lead to the continuation of lane following.
+Removal of the obstacle should lead to the continuation of the lane following.

 ---